-Beijing considers shipbuilding to be a strategic sector.28 Although security concerns are, to some extent, driving China's tanker fleet buildup, its biggest short-term effects will probably be commercial.
+buildup, its biggest short-term effects will probably be commercial.
 Japan and South Korea, in particular, face major competition from Chinese tanker builders.
-According to China State Shipbuilding Corporation's plan, by 2015 China will overtake Japan and South Korea to become the world's largest shipbuilder.29 Figure 1 shows those tanker builders with total orders exceeding 2 million deadweight tons' (dwt) worth of shipping.
-It also depicts these firms' home countries' total share of new construction for long-haul tankers.
+According to China State Shipbuilding Corporation's plan, by 2015 China will overtake Japan and South Korea to become the world's largest shipbuilder.
 With nearly 30 percent of global tanker orders, China has already displaced Japan as the world's second largest builder of long-haul tankers.